 We have published some MS Windows programs on Microsoft Store.
 The user may install from there Microsoft certified programs on his computer.
 In this way we avoid certifications problems of programs directly downloaded from this web site.

 Please visit the Download Page that contains corresponding links.

 For several years CellVolt, a MS Windows PC program, was used to investigate the influence of several parameter on the cell voltage like cell layout (dimensions of anode table, targe current intensity), operational factors (electrolyte composition and mass) and electrolyte properties (temperature, gas bubbles under the anode).
 CellVolt lets you optimize these parameter, for instance, concerning energy consumption or heat loss.

 HHCellVolt is a new improved version of CellVolt that contains in addition to updated program items (treating Ampere Creeping, for instance) a completely new feature namely the investigation of electrolysis cells with Four Anode Rows (Lit.).

-The new Extended Thermal Balance considers in addition to the electrolyis reactions, heating of alumina, anodes and the internal busbar system (as Haupin's balance) events like anode change or reactions like anode airburn, electrolyte vaporization or alumina phase change, etc. See the corresponding diagram and the detail values.
+The new Extended Energy Balance considers in addition to the electrolyis reactions, heating of alumina, anodes and the internal busbar system (Basic Energy Balance) events like anode change or reactions like anode airburn, electrolyte vaporization or alumina phase change, etc. See the corresponding diagrams and the detail values.